 Which devices does iOS 15 support?

 Apple has been pretty good at supporting old devices for several years.
 Their usual pattern is to drop a generation of handsets each time they release a new operating system.

 The reality is the newer operating systems tend to need more up-to-date hardware to run at their best, such as more powerful processors, better cameras, changes to GPS, cellular connectivity, etc.

-iOS 15 will support the iPhone 6s and above.
+iOS 15 supports the iPhone 6s and above.
 The complete list is:

 - iPhone 7 and 7 Plus